Things to do in Toronto – Travel Guide

 I managed to cross yet another destination off my travel bucket list!
-In the 5 years that I’ve been in Canada, I haven’t actually visited the East Coast so you can imagine my excitement being able to fly to The Six for a super secret project (that will be unveiled in late September).
-But for now, I wanted to share the amazing trip I had and some of my highlights and things to do in Toronto for you to add to your list the next time you visit!
+In the 5 years that I’ve been in Canada, it is my first time visiting the East Coast so you can imagine my excitement.
+Here are some of my highlights and things to do in Toronto for you to add to your list the next time you visit!

 We stayed at this lovely hotel, Marriot on Bloor Street which happened to be in a very central location surrounded by high end shopping, cafes and restaurants.
 What I love most about travelling so far is that all my senses are just awakened due to being in a new place.
 Everything I see is seen through fresh (often touristy) eyes and child-like excitement!